geomathewjoseph/checklistgenie/README.md

 That’s how it started.

 I didn’t have a grand plan or some massive project idea — just a spark to do something slightly more productive with my weekend.
-I thought, *“Why not make a tool that helps people get things done using AI?”*
+I thought, *“Why not make a tool that helps people get things done us geomathewjoseph geomathewjoseph
+Update README.md
+8adb9c7
+ ·
+Jul 12, 2025

+89 lines (51 loc) · 2.91 KB
+🧞‍♂️ ChecklistGenie — Your AI-Powered Goal Companion

+Deploy on Verceling AI?”*

 And thus, **ChecklistGenie** was born — a minimalist web app that transforms any goal you give it into a personalized, step-by-step checklist using AI ✨.